Examples

 and your authorization header would look like "Authorization": "Basic dDAwNzEyMzQvdGVzdHVzZXI6c2VjcmV0MTIz".

 If there are active alarms on your tenant, your Slack channel will get notified.
-You can also create a new alarm using the Cumulocity IoT REST API and validate that your microservice is listening to new alarms.
+You can also create a new alarm using the Cumulocity REST API and validate that your microservice is listening to new alarms.
 Your Slack channel will also get notified.

 Slack app posting alarms